Refactoring code with the command line (files, folders and possibly variables)

 find . -type f -print | xargs sed -i 's/from/to/g;s/foo/bar/g;s/FOO/BAR/g'

-3 responses to “Refactoring code with the command line (files, folders and possibly variables)”
+3 thoughts on “Refactoring code with the command line (files, folders and possibly variables)”

 One thing to note: careful not to changes files in your source control private folders. i.e. .svn in my case.